HBOT Heals Hemorrhagic Cystitis

 2

-We make sure the patient understands treatment and then follow the prescribed protocol to get the patient on the road to recovery!
+We ensure the patient understands the treatment and follows the prescribed protocol to get the patient on the road to recovery!

 3